 He had no idea what he would start with those few words.

 I’ve been seriously writing close to ten years, worked with five publishers, done literary internships, switched agents, seen a few successes and many failures.
 Over thirty novels later, I’ve written a few stories.

 Jolene has written young adult titles for Entangled/Macmillan, Albert Whitman Teen, and Simon Pulse.
 She is represented by Jane Dystel of Dystel, Goderich & Bourret Literary Management.

-She currently resides in Alaska with her husband, two children, two dogs, and cat.
+She recently moved from Alaska to Colorado with her husband, two children, two dogs, and cat.

 Jolene grew up in South-central Alaska.
 She’s lived in Anchorage, near the Alyeska ski resort, on a cabin on an island on a lake, and then in a boring old house.